Emergency Funds: How to Prepare for the Unexpected

 Minimum payments on your debts

-Questions to ask to figure out how much you need in your emergency fund
+Questions to ask to pinpoint your ideal emergency fund target

 How much debt are you carrying?
 How much of your debt is backed by assets like your home or car?
 You don’t want to miss those payments.